Autograph, London

 Following the Second World War, thousands of people from Commonwealth countries in the Caribbean were invited by the British government to relocate to the UK to address labour shortages.
 They, along with their descendants, are often referred to as the Windrush generation, after the ship HMT Empire Windrush on which the first group arrived in 1948.

-In 2020, Autograph acquired a portfolio of 37 works from the TopFoto archives, some of which can be seen here for the first time punctuated with the profound words of Professor Stuart Hall.
-These works share the journey before, during and after arriving in the UK.
+In 2020, Autograph acquired a portfolio of 37 works from the TopFoto archives.
+We shared a selection of these in a display on the side of Autograph's gallery in Shoreditch, some seen for the first time.
+These photographs shared the journey before, during and after arriving in the UK, punctuated with the profound words of Professor Stuart Hall.

-These important photographs, alongside their stories, are now part of Autograph’s permanent Collection of Photography that aims to preserve the legacy of important narratives that have contributed to British history.
+These important photographs, alongside their stories, are part of Autograph’s permanent collection of photography that aims to preserve the legacy of important narratives that have contributed to British history.

 IN THE PRESS